alperozgur/alperozgur.github.io/_tabs/about.md

 ![Profile Photo](assets/img/profile.jpeg){: w="200"}{: .left }

-Hi!
+Hello!
-My name is Alper Özgür.
-I am a cardiovascular surgeon currently practicing at the University Hospital of Northern Sweden in Umeå.
+My name is Alper Özgür and i am a cardiovascular surgeon currently practicing at the University Hospital of Northern Sweden in Umeå.
 My clinical and academic background spans over a decade and includes experience in both public and private healthcare systems across Sweden and Türkiye.

 I obtained my medical degree from Çukurova University in Adana, Türkiye.
 Throughout my education, I had the opportunity to broaden my medical perspective through studies in Spain (Universitat de Lleida) and Latvia (Rīga Stradiņš University), which deeply enriched both my clinical approach and cultural understanding.